Wouter-Bekker-AI/CtrlSpeak/docs/bot_integration.md

 ## SocialRobot entrypoint responsibilities

 `third_party/social_robot/main.py` remains the authoritative entrypoint for the Chat with Bot workflow.
 CtrlSpeak launches it as a subprocess from `utils.bot_integration.start_bot`, passes the resolved identity settings and CtrlSpeak STT URL, and relies on its stdin control channel for graceful shutdowns.【F:utils/bot_integration.py†L667-L760】【F:third_party/social_robot/main.py†L251-L399】 The module bootstraps speech recognition, Ollama chat streaming, Kokoro playback, optional preprocessing, and the animated face/logo UI before wiring the stdin listener that handles `goodbye` commands issued by the parent process.【F:third_party/social_robot/main.py†L146-L532】 Removing or partially deleting this file will break bot startup and teardown, so trim functionality only when you can update every caller and test path accordingly.

-## Background agents

-The speech rewrite pass lives under `background_agents/tts_preprocessing_agent`.
-The directory mirrors an identity folder:

-- `identity.json` declares the Gemma 3 1B model, its Ollama URL, deterministic decoding options (temperature 0, top_p 1, repeat_penalty 1, mirostat disabled, fixed seed, and a `"\n\n"` stop), and the prompt files to load.
-- `system_prompt.txt` contains the Profile Paragraphizer instructions that turn label/value profile dumps into a single paragraph beginning with “Here’s what I know about you.”
-- `header_text.txt` remains available for legacy configurations that still set `preamble` to `header` or `both`, but the bundled identity now defaults to `system` and ignores the header.

-`background_agents/tts_preprocessing_agent/background_agent.py` still constructs a non-streaming `OllamaClient` and exposes `load_tts_preprocessing_agent()` for future use.
-The Profile Paragraphizer prompt and identity metadata remain unchanged, but SocialRobot no longer calls the helper at runtime; deterministic scrubbing handles every reply instead.【F:background_agents/tts_preprocessing_agent/background_agent.py†L1-L199】

-CtrlSpeak treats the agent as a first-class asset for identities that request it: `utils.bot_integration.start_bot` only stages the Gemma weights and pre-warms the checkpoint when the selected identity advertises `require_text_cleaning: true`, skipping the additional download and warm-up otherwise.【F:utils/bot_integration.py†L116-L214】【F:utils/bot_integration.py†L635-L790】 Packaged builds bundle `background_agents/` so the helper is present in single-file executables.【F:packaging/CtrlSpeak.spec†L42-L63】【F:packaging/CtrlSpeak_Watcher.spec†L42-L63】【F:utils/build_exe.py†L22-L82】

 ## Runtime Requirements